 The nature of this programme will vary according to your module choices.
-In Year One, core modules will develop analysis skills that will be useful for composition or the study of music history in later years, and take a critical look at music history, not only going through key musical milestones but interrogating the nature of music histories and how they are written.
-You also have the opportunity to study or investigate areas that may be new to you (such as film music, jazz technology, composition, world music and many more).
+In Year One, core modules will develop theory skills that will be useful for composition and performance, while the study of music history will make a critical exploration, not only going through key musical milestones but interrogating the nature of music histories and how they are written.
+You will also have the opportunity to study or investigate areas that may be new to you (such as film music, jazz technology, composition, world music and many more).
 Flexibility is our guiding principal, which means that you have a wide-range of modules to choose from that run the full spectrum of musical endeavour.

-In Years Two and Three you focus in more depth on fewer selected topics, either concentrating solely on classical music modules or retaining the option to pursue one or two modules in other areas.
-Specialist topics such as opera and politics, world cinema or the symphonies of Mahler can be studied alongside advanced level analysis, performance or composition modules.
-In the third year there is a particular emphasis on specialism and extended or independent projects (such as a dissertation, major composition portfolio or extended recital).
+In Years Two and Three you will focus in more depth on fewer selected topics, either concentrating solely on classical music modules or retaining the option to pursue one or two modules in technology or popular music if you wish.
+Specialist topics can be studied alongside advanced level historical, theoretical, performance or composition modules.
+In Year Three there is a particular emphasis on specialism and an extended or independent project (such as a dissertation, major composition portfolio or extended recital).

-In Year One core modules look at classical music repertoire and history, as well as analysis, and culture.
-Options include performance, composition, technology, audio-visual music, world music, and music industry.
-In Years Two and Three you focus in more detail on the areas (normally three) that interest you most (such as history, analysis, psychology, audiovisual, performance, or composition etc).
+In Year One core modules look at classical music repertoire and analysis, while in Years Two and Three you focus in more detail on the areas that interest you most (such as history, analysis, psychology, audio-visual, performance, or composition etc).

 Department Key Facts

 94% of our graduates are employed or in further study within six months of graduating (DLHE 2016/17)

 We created the Institute of Popular Music in 1988, becoming the first Department of Music in the UK to introduce dedicated, specialist popular music studies and research

 Working in partnership with the Royal Liverpool Philharmonic Orchestra